spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 Download and run Open Hardware Monitor - you can find it here: https://openhardwaremonitor.org/ Current tested version is 0.9.2

-Location of where it is downloaded and run from do not matter, as long as it is runnign and writing sensor data it can run from anywhere on the computer.
+Location of where it is downloaded and run from do not matter, as long as it is running and writing sensor data it can run from anywhere on the computer.

 After download, run the OpenHardwareMonitor.exe file, for this plugin to run correctly, please enable the following "Options" menu items: